cudail/snolf-rb2/README.md

 ## Changelog

+v1.6
+* Adjusted alignment of constellation sprites
+* Shot charge rate is doubled in certain maps

 v1.5
 * Super Snolf can take shoots mid-air and has a doubled shot charge rate
 * Super Sneakers double shot charge rate